-5.7 COMPLAINTS ABOUT ACCOUNTING, AUDITING AND FINANCIAL REPORTING AND DISCLOSURE MATTERS

-The Company's Whistle Blower policy prohibits reprisals or intimidation of employees who draw attention to problems or violations of ethical standards.
-Employees can report any concerns to their superior or the Company's legal counsel, confidentially and anonymously.
-Employees may also submit, confidentially and anonymously, concerns regarding questionable accounting, auditing and financial reporting and disclosure matters to the Chairperson of the Audit Committee.
-A summary of all complaints related to auditing, accounting and financial reporting and/or disclosure matters will be reported to the Committee at each meeting, and if the Committee so directs, to the full Board.
+COMPLAINTS ABOUT ACCOUNTING, AUDITING AND FINANCIAL REPORTING AND DISCLOSURE MATTERS anonymously, concerns regarding questionable accounting, auditing and financial reporting and disclosure matters to the Chair of the Audit Committee.
+A summary of all complaints related to auditing, accounting, and financial reporting and/or disclosure matters will be reported to the Committee at each meeting, and if the Committee so directs, to the full Board.
 The Committee may retain outside counsel or other advisors to investigate and resolve any complaints disclosed to it.